Jamaat-e-Ahmadiyya’s role in Indonesia’s independence from the Dutch

 He said:

-“The Indonesian Muslims have shown a great example of their unity, while striving for their independence, and such an example is not even found in the Arab countries […] The Indonesian islands have displayed such great excellence from which the other Islamic world has been deprived.
-They have a united voice […] During the last few months, the Dutch tried their utmost to create differences among them, but did not succeed.
-Regretfully, other Islamic countries do not sense the beauty of unity […]
+“The Indonesian Muslims have shown a great example of unity while striving for their independence, and such an example is not even found in the Arab countries. […] The Indonesian islands have displayed such great excellence from which the other Islamic world has been deprived.
+They have a united voice. […] During the last few months, the Dutch tried their utmost to create differences among them, but did not succeed.
+Regretfully, other Islamic countries do not sense the beauty of unity. […]

 “Singapore is the key to the Asian countries, and that too cannot remain separate from the [Indonesian] islands because it is a part of these [islands] with respect to race and language.
 And if Singapore is in the grip of a nation, then other countries would feel compelled to make peace with it.”
 (Al Fazl, 27 August 1946, p.
 3)